as1000/LigandableResiDist/README.md

 (8) Run annotate_min_distances.py on the output files generated in the previous step to annotate the minimum distances from ligand to ligandable residues on the master sheet: merged_rcsb_calls_ffilled_filtered.xlsx, to yield: merged_rcsb_calls_ffilled_filtered_distance_annotated.xlsx.

+(9) To annotate which entries include enzymes in the structure, run annotate_enzyme_class.py to update merged_rcsb_calls_ffilled_filtered_distance_annotated.xlsx with an "Enzyme" column; 0 indicates no enzymes in the structure while 1 indicates an enzyme is present.
+Note: this script uses a file from ProteinAtlas to annotate enzyme class. https://www.proteinatlas.org/download/proteinatlas.tsv.zip; it was downloaded on May 25th, 2022.

-(9) Generate summary plots using: plot_distance_to_ligandable_res_histograms.py and/or ptm_plotting_CDFs.py
+(10) Generate summary plots using: plot_distance_to_ligandable_res_histograms.py and/or ptm_plotting_CDFs.py

-(10) Run annotate_affinity_final.py on merged_rcsb_calls_ffilled_filtered_distance_annotated.xlsx to annotate all available ligand affinity values for every PDB-ligand entry.
+(11) Run annotate_affinity_final.py on merged_rcsb_calls_ffilled_filtered_distance_annotated.xlsx to annotate all available ligand affinity values for every PDB-ligand entry.
 This will yield a new file: merged_rcsb_calls_ffilled_filtered_distance_annotated_affinity_annotation.xlsx.
 Note: This script uses the file generated in step 4: merged_rcsb_calls.csv for the annotations.

-(11) Run annotate_min_affinity.py on merged_rcsb_calls_ffilled_filtered_distance_annotated_affinity_annotation.xlsx, to annotate the min(EC50, IC50, Kd, Ki) for each PDB-ligand entry.
+(12) Run annotate_min_affinity.py on merged_rcsb_calls_ffilled_filtered_distance_annotated_affinity_annotation.xlsx, to annotate the min(EC50, IC50, Kd, Ki) for each PDB-ligand entry.
 This will generate a new file: merged_rcsb_calls_ffilled_filtered_distance_annotated_affinity_annotation_min_value.xlsx.
 If an entry does not have any of EC50, IC50, Kd, and Ki, it's minValue will be annotated as 1e24 (this can be manually changed to "NA" if you choose).

 (12)